usnistgov/ndn-dpdk/iface/ethface/README.md

 This package implements Ethernet faces using DPDK ethdev as transport.

 **ethFace** type represents an Ethernet face.
-Its Locator has the following fields:
+Locator of an Ethernet face has the following fields:

 * *scheme* is set to "ether".
 * *local* and *remote* are MAC-48 addresses written in the six groups of two lower-case hexadecimal digits separated by colons.